-Ever wondered what is meant by Encore or Article Reach, but have been too afraid to ask.
+Ever wondered what is meant by Library Search or Article Reach, but have been too afraid to ask.
 Well fear no more, as library jargon is to be demystified.
 So sit back, get comfortable and read on as library jargon will start to become a lot clearer…By Francesca Cornick

 The Library is full of jargon.
 Have you always wondered when you would need an ASL, and what you would do with an OPAC?
 If so, read on to find the answers to some of life’s many great mysteries.

 In the context of the Library you may hear the following questions: